The Mondaloy File

 The CFIUS gap

-Four items discussing the Reza memorial or phone evidence were removed across four platforms by different apparent actors.
+Content discussing the Reza memorial or the phone evidence was removed across four platforms by four apparent actors.
+Deletions are not evidence of coordination.
+The pattern is on the record regardless.

 Find A Grave

-Memorial for Reza created June 26, 2025, listing death date and "green burial" while helicopters were still searching.
+A memorial for Reza was created June 26, 2025, listing a death date and a "green burial" location while helicopters were still searching.
 Later deleted.
-Account "lillian" went inactive.
+The creator account, "lillian," went inactive.

 Memorial ID 284387277